aerospacemc/space-debris-tracker/README.md

-# space-debris-tracker - A Python-based tool for tracking space debris, assessing collision risk, and determining removal feasibility
+# Space Debris Tracker - A Python-based tool for tracking space debris, assessing collision risk, and determining removal feasibility

 Hi everyone!
 We're building an open-source tool for space debris tracking and mitigation, aiming to improve satellite safety and reduce clutter in Earth's orbit.
 If you're passionate about space tech and open-source development, we'd love your help!
 Check it out and contribute